pkramme/btsoot/README.md

 - 2 Raspberry Pi's
 - Fast RAIDz1 on my primary NAS (450 - 600 MB/s)
 - Gigabits LAN
-- Very important files, like backups, which needs to be backup'd
+- Very important files, like backups and other mission critical files, that are irreplaceable
 - Sysadmin and programming skills

 Now i have a problem.
 I don't have much money, so buying new hardware for an offsite